digital-wellbeing/pws-prepost/README.md

-## A case study of powerwash simulator

-Matti Vuorre, Nick Ballou, Andy Przybylski

-This repository contains the data and code described in our manuscript "Title To Be Determined" (Vuorre, Ballou, & Przybylski).
+[This repository](https://github.com/digital-wellbeing/pws-data) contains the data and code described in our manuscript {{< meta book.description >}}, and is readable at <https://digital-wellbeing.github.io/pws-prepost/>.

 ## Data

-The code here pulls data from the PowerWash Simulator dataset at <https://osf.io/wpeh6/> (<https://psyarxiv.com/kyn7g>).
-See `Makefile`.
+The data is documented and archived at <https://osf.io/wpeh6/> (<https://psyarxiv.com/kyn7g>).

 ## Reproduce / contribute

-The analysis code is written in R. `supplement.qmd` downloads and cleans the data, with other supplementary analyses.
-Main analyses are in `ms.qmd`.
-To run the files in the correct order, we use [GNU make](https://stat545.com/make-windows.html).
-(See `Makefile`.)
+The analysis code is written in R. We've organized it as a set of [Quarto](https://quarto.org/) notebooks.
+To run all the notebooks and produce the analysis documentation, render the Quarto project.

-To contribute, open an issue or push changes on a new branch at <https://github.com/digital-wellbeing/pws-prepost> and send a pull request to the dev branch.
-Matti will review the issue / PR.
+To contribute, open an issue and/or send a pull request to the dev branch at <https://github.com/digital-wellbeing/pws-prepost>.

 ### Build using Docker
 You can also build the project using Docker.